lauriewaller/Factory.Solution/README.md

         "DefaultConnection": "Server=localhost;Port=3306;database=laurie_waller;uid={INSERT_USERNAME};pwd={INSERT_PASSWORD};"
       }
     }
-  8. In Terminal, navigate to the Factory directory and type in `dotnet restore` and `dotnet build` to restore dependencies and compile code.
+  8. Still in the Factory directory, type in `dotnet restore` and `dotnet build` to restore dependencies and compile code.
-  9. To set up the migration, ensure you're in the Factory directory and run the following commands:
+  9. To set up the migration, and run the following commands in the Factory directory:

   * `dotnet tool install --global dotnet-ef`
   * `dotnet ef migrations add Initial` (creates a migration directory in the root Factory directory)
   * `dotnet ef database update` (applies the migration in Workbench)

-  10. In Terminal, type in `dotnet run` to run the program.
+  10. In the Factory directory, type in `dotnet run` to run the program.

 ## Known Bugs